Collinskanyiri/ImageCropper/README.md

 This is a Django web application that is for displaying my photos taken from different locations and then put into different categories for viewing and searching.

+### Prerequisites

+Before you begin, ensure you have met the following requirements:

+You have installed the latest version of python 3.8 You have a Linux machine

 ### Live site

 *view site from the link below*